vthunder/site-update/README.md

 # site-update

-'''site-update''' is a script that you can configure to take apart a zipfile with upstream sources for your site (html, css, js, etc), and integrate it into your site.
+`site-update` is a script that you can configure to take apart a zipfile with upstream sources for your site (html, css, js, etc), and integrate it into your site.
 This is particularly useful if you develop pages using design tools like [Webflow][] but want to host